ABOUT FROG POSE YOGA

 - Helpful in curing menstrual cramps.

-- Promote better circulation in the hips and thighs.
+- Promotes better circulation in the hips and thighs.

 - Stimulates the digestive system.